 The Shih-poo can be quite a chatty dog, and needs to be specifically trained to keep it down.
-They love to bark, and their unending enthusiasm only intensifies it.
-However, it is your responsibility to impart behavioral training to the pup.
+They may love to bark, and their unending enthusiasm only intensifies it.
+However, it is your responsibility to train you pup, using force free, positive training.

 Being the offspring of Poodles, they will inherit their intelligence, along with the loving nature of the Shih Tzu.
-Your pup will have a friendly disposition, but will require socializing and behavioral training, preferably beginning at the age of 10 – 12 weeks.
+If properly trained and socialized at a young age, your pup will most likely have a friendly disposition.

 HEALTH AND LIFESPAN

 Crossbreeds come with their fair share of problems, and do not let any breeder tell you otherwise.
 Shih-poos could be susceptible to the health problems which ail both, the Shih Tzu and Toy Poodle.
 But there’s also a distinct possibility that the genetic diversity achieved by mixing two breeds may lower the chances of developing certain inherited diseases.
 The vagaries of genetic variation makes things quite complicated.